jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 Latency is a critical requirement for several applications (e.g., [Apache Spark](https://spark.apache.org/), [Redis cluster](https://redis.io/topics/cluster-tutorial)).
 Also, bandwidth plays an important role since pods can be allocated on overloaded nodes (i.e., high incoming traffic), causing performance degradation.

-This work focuses on microservice dependencies inspired by Service Function Chaining.
+This work focuses on microservice dependencies inspired by SFC.
 For example, in the Redis cluster application, there are several dependencies among the masters and the slaves:

 <p align="center"><img src="figs/redis.png" title="Redis app" width="600" class="center"/></p>

 ### 2 - Cloud2Edge application running on a multi-region geo-distributed cluster.

-Multi-region or Geo-distributed scenarios benefit the most from our framework and network-aware plugins.
+Multi-region Geo-distributed scenarios benefit the most from our framework and network-aware plugins.

 <p align="center"><img src="figs/multi_region.png" title="MultiRegion Topology" width="600" class="center"/></p>